missionpinball/mpf-docs/howto/display/widget_positioning.rst

 What's really cool is you can *also* combine relative words with pixels and percentages.
 Some examples:

-* ``x: center+10`` - Positions the x achnor of the widget 10 pixels to the right of the center position.
+* ``x: center+10`` - Positions the x anchor of the widget 10 pixels to the right of the center position.
 * ``x: center-10`` - Positions the anchor 10 pixels to the left of the center.
 * ``y: top-10%`` - Positions the y anchor 10% below the top edge of the slide.

 5. Try to use relative & percent positioning for everything
 -----------------------------------------------------------

-If you can manage to use relatvie (top/bottom/left/middle/etc.) and percentage values for everything, then your display system will be completely resolution indepedent!
+If you can manage to use relative (top/bottom/left/middle/etc.) and percentage values for everything, then your display system will be completely resolution independent!

 Remember we said that the logical size of a display in MPF can be scaled up to any size physical display.
 So if you build your configs for a 1024x768 display, and then a few years down the line, you install a 1600x1200 monitor, you can